 The test is eliminatory if the candidate obtains a mark below the average.

 The motivational interview will be conducted remotely at a later date than the written tests.
 You will be contacted when the invitation is sent out to agree on a date.

 — 1 —

-To register, you will need to upload an official size photo of yourself.
-You will also need to enter a cover letter with your interests.
-Make sure you have written them down beforehand.
+To register, you will need to upload an ID photo of passport format.
+You will also need to write about your motivation and your interests.
+So be sure to prepare them beforehand.

 — 2 —